GabsEdits/quick-links/README.md

 ### Links

 To set up the links, you need to rename the `.env.example` file to `.env`.
 Inside the `.env` file, you will find the `VITE_PASSWORD_KEY` variable, which is the password key.
-Below that, you will see `VITE_LINK0` and other similar variables.
+Below that, you will see `VITE_LINKx` (`x` stands for a number) and other similar variables.
 These variables correspond to the secret links for your cards, in the same order as in the `index.md` file.

 ## Development